thekannen/MysticNote/README.md

 1. Discord Bot App ID, Public Key, and Token: Register a bot in the [Discord Developer Portal](https://discord.com/developers/applications) and add it to your server.
 2. OpenAI API Key: Get an API key from [OpenAI](https://platform.openai.com/).

+1. Discord Bot App ID, Public Key, and Token: Register a bot in the [Discord Developer Portal](https://discord.com/developers/applications) and add it to your server.
+2. OpenAI API Key: Get an API key from [OpenAI](https://platform.openai.com/).

 Ensure you have the following on your server:
+- **Ubuntu**
 - **Ubuntu**
 - **Node.js** (version 20 or higher)
 - **FFmpeg**: Required for audio processing